ARemaity/PHP-SE-CRAWLER/README.md

-PHPHtmlParser is php crawler tool for the search engine such as google,bing give you the ability to get output for title description link and ranking
+PHP-SE-CRAWLER is php crawler tool for the search engine such as google,bing give you the ability to get output for title description link and ranking

 Install
 -------